-It’s certainly not the easiest place to get to in Australia, but its well worth it, and the island will soon be more accessible due to new flights starting with Qantas.
-At the time of writing, there are two ways to get to Kangaroo Island: Fly to Adelaide and then take a connecting flight with REX, which takes about 20 minutes, or you can drive to Cape Jervis and take a 45-minute ferry across.
-From December 2018 Qantas will be flying direct from Adelaide over the summer months and from Melbourne from December 17th to January 28th.
+It’s certainly not the easiest place to get to in Australia, but it is well worth it.
+There are two ways to get to Kangaroo Island: Fly to Adelaide and then take a connecting 20 minute flight (there are also flights from Melbourne with Qantas in the high season) or drive to Cape Jervis and take a 45-minute ferry across.

 Looking at a map, the island doesn’t look especially large, but it’s actually quite a big area, (the third largest island off Australia in fact), so you definitely won’t be walking around it.
 Public transport is minimal, so the best options are to hire a car or book in with a tour company who will take you around.
 We did the latter and spent the trip with Exceptional Kangaroo Island, who really were exceptional!
 Our guide Tim drove us around the island, gave us lots of info and history and cooked us some incredible meals during the three days.